Floquet thermalization by power-law induced permutation symmetry breaking: Abstract

 \section{Abstract}

 Permutation symmetry plays a central role in the understanding of collective quantum dynamics.
-On the other hand, interactions are rarely uniform in real systems.
-By introducing power law couplings that algebraically decay with the distance between the spins $r$ as $1/r^{\alpha}$, we break this symmetry with a non-zero $\alpha$, and probe the emergence of new dynamical behaviors, including thermalization.
+By introducing power law couplings that algebraically decay with the distance between the spins $r$ as $1/r^{\alpha}$, we break this symmetry with a non-zero $\alpha$.
+This allows us to probe the emergence of new dynamical behaviors, including thermalization in an otherwise permutation symmetric Hamiltonian with all-to-all spin interactions along $x$ direction subjected to periodic kicks in transverse direction.
 As we increase $\alpha$, the system interpolates from an infinite range spin system at $\alpha=0$ exhibiting permutation symmetry, to a short range integrable model as $\alpha \rightarrow \infty$ where this permutation symmetry is absent.
-We focus on the change in the behavior of the system as $\alpha$ is tuned, using dynamical quantities like total angular momentum operator $J^2$ and the von Neumann entropy $S_{N/2}$.
-Starting from the chaotic limit of the permutation symmetric Hamiltonian at $\alpha=0$, we find that for small $\alpha$, the steady state values of these quantities remain close to the permutation symmetric subspace values corresponding to $\alpha=0$.
+We focus on this change in the behavior of the system as $\alpha$ is tuned, using dynamical quantities like total angular momentum and von Neumann entropy.
+Starting from the chaotic limit of the permutation symmetric Hamiltonian at $\alpha=0$, for the finite system sizes considered, we find that for small $\alpha$, the steady state values of these quantities remain close to the permutation symmetric subspace values corresponding to $\alpha=0$.
 At intermediate $\alpha$ values, these show signatures of thermalization exhibiting values corresponding to that of random states in full Hilbert space.
 On the other hand, the large $\alpha$ limit approaches the values corresponding to integrable kicked Ising model.
-In addition, we also study the dependence of thermalization on the driving period $\tau$, with results indicating the onset of thermalization for smaller values of $\alpha$ when $\tau$ is large, thereby extending the intermediate range of $\alpha$.
+In addition, we also study the dependence of thermalization on the driving period $\tau$, with results indicating the onset of thermalization for smaller values of $\alpha$ when $\tau$ is large, thereby extending the thermalizing window in the intermediate range of $\alpha$.
 We further confirm these results using effective dimension and spectral statistics.